 AAS2 exposes the different types of memory available to AVM1 byte code:

 Temporary variables.
 These variables represent temporary values used while manipulating the stack.
 You can't reassign a temporary variable.
-The temporary variables are identified with a numeric id prefixed by @t
+The temporary variables are identified with a numeric id prefixed by @t.
+For example @t0 evaluates to the temporary with the id 0.

 Dispatch targets: labels used for dynamic dispatch (TODO)